kampersanda/wordfreq-rs/wordfreq-model/README.md

 # wordfreq-model

-This crate provides a loader for pre-compiled wordfreq models.
+This crate provides a loader for pre-compiled wordfreq models, allowing you to easily create wordfreq instances for various languages.

+## Documentation

+TBW

 ## Licensing